-Consumer demandA recent report found that mobile revenue in the UK increased by 63% in Q2 of this year.
-We are fully aware of the dependency on technology to come with the Black Friday sales this year.
-But why, when people are in the comfort of their own homes, much less “on the go” and more likely to be spending time on their laptops, has mobile commerce seen such a jump in use?
+Consumer demand79% of smartphone users have made purchases online through their mobile gadgets in the last six months.
+We are fully aware of the increased dependency on technology that came with the pandemic.
+However, the question is, why, when people are in the comfort of their own homes, much less “on the go” and more likely to be spending time on their laptops, has mobile commerce seen such a jump in use?

 This is down to several reasons.
 Firstly, mobile web traffic has been on the rise for several years, accounting for about half of all global web traffic since 2017.
 As with most other connecting technologies, the uptake that would have been projected over the next number of years has been accelerated significantly.

-Consumers are happy to sit, scroll and purchase from their mobile while they stream Tiger King on their TV and Zoom Quiz on their laptop.
+Consumers are happy to sit, scroll and purchase from their mobile while they stream Netflix on their TV and use Spotify on their laptop.
 (Okay, maybe not all at once, but you get the idea.)

-Smart retailers preparing for an unprecedented (damn, we said it) Golden Quarter will realise they need to maximise their channels of access to tackle the seesawing decisions on restrictions.
+Smart retailers preparing for Golden Quarter 2021 will realise they need to maximise their channels of access to tackle new consumer habits.
 Even smarter retailers will realise the opportunity to maximise sales by perfecting mCommerce within their blueprints.

 “Simplify the basics of app development by focusing on converting the shopper to a purchaser with ease of app usage and basic personalisation.”